nimblemachines/akai-lpd8/README.md

 using, which note or controller is being used by a pad or knob, etc.

 `sysex-in-experiments` should perhaps be renamed, since it is past the point of experiments.

-If you press the message boxes numbered 1 through 4, where it says "get preset #" in the middle-right of the patch, it will request each patch from the device and store it in a file.
+`get-presets` does what it says.
+If you press the message boxes numbered 1 through 4, where it says "get preset #" in the upper-right of the patch, it will request each patch from the device and store it in a file.
 The patch assumes that this project lives directly in your home directory; the destination file for each preset is `~/akai-lpd8/lpd8-mk2-get-preset-<n>.txt`.

 Each received preset file contains a sysex message, encoded as a series of integers.
 This is also the form consumed by `puredata/set-presets.pd`, which